Eight Do’s and Don’ts for Creating a Household Spending and Saving Plan

 6. Do Share Financial Responsibilities

-Both partners need to be involved in financial planning, as well as the day-to-day execution of your plan.
+Both partners need to be involved in financial decisions, as well as the day-to-day execution of your plan.
 Decide which one of you is better at things like shopping, budgeting, investments and record keeping.
 Divvy up responsibilities accordingly.
 But both partners need to be aware and involved in the decisions the other is making along the way.

 7. Don’t Stop Now